twl8n/Rubymatica/readme.txt

 List of files
 -------------

-Several directories in rmatic_constants.rb must be manually created as part of the Rubymatica install.
+Several directories referred to in rmatic_constants.rb must be manually created as part of the Rubymatica install.
 See rmatica_constants.rb.dist for details.

 --